Healthy Chicken and Vegetable Stir Fry in 20 Minutes

 Q3.
 What protein swaps work here?

 Beef strips, shrimp, tofu, or tempeh all work.
-For tofu, press it, cube it, and pan-fry until golden before adding it back with the sauce.
+For the tofu, press it, cube it, and pan-fry it until golden, then add it back to the sauce.
 FYI, shrimp cook in like two minutes, so watch closely.

 Q4.
 Is there a good gluten-free version?